Awareness of the Desert

 It’s a shadowy-kind of image, there but not there.
-I know he’s been telling me something the entire time but I haven’t listened.
+I know he’s been telling me something the entire “time” i was experiencing the buzzing sounds but I haven’t listened.
 I’m trying myself to make sense of this quick event or whatever is happening.
 I have no clue who he is.
-And there, just as I begin to look away and turn my head, behind the shadowy image of this crazy man is a Native American man.
+And there, just as I begin to look away and turn my head, behind the shadowy image of this crazy black man is a Native American man.

 A silent figure, all still and poised, saying nothing, just looking straight ahead at me.
 It’s only a brief glimpse and difficult to see, but I see him there.
-An image “behind” the other image before it faded, and nearly lost to me.
+He’s the one to see.
+He’s the one to remember, his image “behind” the other image before it faded, and nearly lost to me.
 I almost miss it.
+Almost.

-———In hindsight it was like a study of contrasts, one talkative and crazy as a loon, and the other silent but filled with majestic grandeur.
-The voices: the smallest “particles” I could perceive, all grouping up, fairly obvious.
+———In hindsight, it was like a study of contrasts, one talkative and crazy as a loon, and the other silent but filled with majestic grandeur.
+The voices: the smallest “particles” I could perceive, aware in their own right, all grouping up, fairly obvious.
 All building into more and become more and more.
-The body as a unit unto itself, having its own body-consciousness, it own “mind” or self-consciousness and abilities, with the individual personality-self riding atop all that commotion and activity.
+The physical flesh and blood physical body as a unit unto itself, having its own body-consciousness, it own “mind” or self-consciousness and abilities, with the individual personality-self, the “I” or ego-self, the most outer portion of human personality, riding atop all that commotion and activity.

-From the smallest unperceived unit, when the “nonphysical” becomes manifested as physical, those unknowable units form “in the beginning” slightly larger units, barely considerable as physical matter, still unknowingly small, and those units form others slightly larger, and on and on, physical matter becoming manifested, until we finally get to the “known” sub-atomic particles.
+From the smallest unperceived unit, when the “nonphysical” becomes manifested as physical, those small units group together with others to form “in the beginning” slightly larger units, barely considerable as physical matter, still “small”, and those units form others slightly larger, and on and on, physical matter becoming manifested, until we finally get to the “known” sub-atomic particles.
 And those go on to eventually form atoms, and then cells, then tissues, then on and on until organs and then the systems themselves.
-All cooperating into a gestalt of organization, the pinnacle which is the human personality.
-(The time-sequence doesn’t really exist like that—-I’m only using it as an example to help explain what happens, “all the time”.
+All cooperating into a gestalt of organization, the pinnacle which is the human personality allied with the body.
+(The time-sequence doesn’t really exist like that—-I’m only using it as an example to help explain what happens “all the time”.
 Energy exists in all its forms and manifestations.
 Time, as we experience it, is a convenience, a way to perceive what is outside our comprehension.)

 The experienced event—quite simple really.
 Obvious, and common-sense when you think about it.
 The automatic processes that go on without conscious intervention or direction, they take place because the body knows how to maintain itself.
 The event merely showed the organization that exists, and where I am in all that.
 The body, what a miracle!

-Fall into a coma—the body “spirit” is kicking out the mind so it can heal itself without intervention from the personality.
+Fall into a coma—the body “spirit” is kicking out the mind, so to speak, moving the daily awareness out of the way, so it can heal itself without intervention from the personality.
 Get a scratch—the body sends its resources there to begin the healing.
 Major artery cut—the body stops the blood flow to that region, in order to preserve life, its very own life.
-These things happen without your awareness or direction.
+These things happen without awareness or direction.
 Just a few simple examples though.
 How about breathing, the heartbeat, or lifting a finger?
 Digestion?
 Some things occur beyond conscious direction or focus.

 The miracle of the body and its natural healing ability is hardly known.
 Of course, to be a hard case, how could we hope to know it, when we still cut into ourselves or allow others to, in order to initiate the healing process, something which the body can do on its own naturally?
-The first cut into another living being, whether it is a frog, dog, cat, or monkey, and you just stepped away from the natural state of being and Life.
-We do have a long way to go to reach such idealizations of living and existence, but taking or harming another life-form, you just made the journey back all that much longer.
+The first cut into another living being, whether it is a frog, dog, cat, or monkey, and we just stepped away from the natural state of being and Life.
+We do have a long way to go to reach such idealizations of living and existence, to be able to heal naturally ourselves and help others to heal, but taking or harming another life-form, you just made the journey back all that much longer.